 Our tour guide Molly (from New Zealand) took us to the campsite’s pool to meet the rest of the 46 member group.
-As it turns out, EVERYONE was from Australia, except for one girl Julie, who traveled solo from Korea.
-In fact, a large majority of the group were from the same uni as Jess and I which is either a strange coincidence, or Topdeck marketed us very well!
+As it turns out, EVERYONE was from Australia, except for one girl Julie, who travelled solo from Korea.
+In fact, a large majority of the group were from the same uni as Jess and I, which is either a strange coincidence or Topdeck marketed us very well!

 It was a little daunting joining in at first because we were the new folks to replace those who left the tour yesterday.
 Friendship groups had been formed, and it felt like everyone had known each other for years – one couple had got engaged and announced a pregnancy already!
 However, Molly assured us that eight days ago when they started in London, they felt exactly the same and that we would be fine.